 Dynamic CHC Partnerships

 See exponential improvements in CHC programming by partnering with a broad range of organizations.
 These partnerships expand the human and financial resources available to CHCs, as well as, diversify the audience for CHC events and educational activities.
-The following webpages provide tips for improving partnerships and CHC partnership examples.
+The following webpage explores the importance of improving partnerships and examples of dynamic CHC partnerships.
+Click here.

 Proactive and Progressive CHCs